Anatomy of the Uvea : How the Vascular Tunic Supports Vision

 Understanding the Vascular Tunic: Key Roles in Eye Function

 Our eyes play an important role in how we perceive and experience the world.
 They are our primary sensory organs located in the bony cavity of our skull.
 It is a round-shaped organ containing many layers.
 The vascular tunic is one such layer between our sclera and retina.
-It controls our main eye function and supports the surrounding tissues.
+The vascular tunic supports visual function by regulating light entry, enabling accommodation, supplying blood to ocular tissues, and maintaining ocular metabolism.

 What is the vascular tunic?